Provinces of Zimbabwe

 Updates:

 There is sufficient evidence that the capital of Matabeleland North province has moved from Bulawayo to Lupane.
-A 2002 report from the Permanent Committee on Geographical Names says, "the administrative centre of Matabeleland North was recently moved from Bulawayo to Lupane."
-A May 2002 Zimbabwe Situation report mentions "Lupane, the Matabeleland North capital".
-A report from Inter Press Service , apparently dated 2003-10-23, says "Lupane ... was declared the capital of Zimbabwe's Matabeleland North province four years ago."
+Source [6] says, "the administrative centre of Matabeleland North was recently moved from Bulawayo to Lupane."
+Source [7] mentions "Lupane, the Matabeleland North capital".
+Source [8] says "Lupane ... was declared the capital of Zimbabwe's Matabeleland North province four years ago."
 Similar evidence shows that the capital of Mashonaland East has moved from Harare to Marondera, but no date can be established for the move.

-The Zimbabwe Relief and Recovery page has 1992 and 2002 census figures for the provinces and districts of Zimbabwe.
-They are described as coming from "Census 1992, Preliminary Report, Central Statistical Office" and "Census 2002, Preliminary Results Summary, Central Statistical Office", respectively.
+Source [5] had 1992 and 2002 census figures for the provinces and districts of Zimbabwe.
 There are two discrepancies between the figures given on that site for 1992 and the figures previously shown on this page.
-Mashonaland Central has 875,318 according to Relief, 857,318 according to my former data; Midlands has 1,302,214 according to Relief, 1,302,212 according to my former data.
-The total population, according to Relief, is 10,401,767, which is compatible with only one combination of the putative populations.
-If you use my figure for Mashonaland Central and Relief's figure for Midlands, the total comes out right.
-So I chose that combination.
+Mashonaland Central has 875,318 according to [5], 857,318 according to my former data; Midlands has 1,302,214 according to [5], 1,302,212 according to my former data.
+The total population, according to [5], is 10,401,767, which is compatible with only one combination of the putative populations.
+The total of the province populations comes out right using my figure for Mashonaland Central and [5]'s figure for Midlands.
+That is the combination shown below.

 Change Notice 8 to FIPS PUB 10-4 is dated 2002-06-28.
 It lists codes for the new cities with provincial status, Bulawayo and Harare.